david-kariuki/android-internet-connectivity/README.md

 }
 ```

-*Check for connectivity to mobile connection*
+Check connectivity to mobile connection
 ```
 if (InternetConnectivity.isConnectedToMobileNetwork(mContext)){
     // Run process on mobile network